discos/doc/user/noto/Checklist.rst

 **Close the monitors, if necessary** (1)::

-	$ escsConsole —-stop   (individual panels are closed typing “exit” in their command lines)
+	$ discosConsole —-stop   (individual panels are closed typing “exit” in their command lines)